-5. SPECIAL TOOLS AND APPARATUS REQUIRED FOR VARIOUS TEST PROCEDURES
+5.1 SPECIAL TOOLS AND APPARATUS REQUIRED FOR TEST PROCEDURES

-- GK-403, GK-404, or GK-405 Readout Box
+- GK-404 or GK-405 Readout Box

 - Assorted wrenches

 - Nitrogen supply cylinder with regulator valve

 - Pressure tanks filled with de-aired liquid (50% antifreeze solution made with distilled water and containing dye)

 - Vacuum pump and rubber connecting hoses with pinch clamps

 - Motor generator (Gasoline powered)

 - Auxiliary reservoir

 - Miscellaneous connecting tubes and fitting

-6. FLUSHING PROCEDURES
+5.2 FLUSHING PROCEDURES

 Periodic flushing of the liquid filled tubes may be required to remove air bubbles.
-A 300-meter (1,000 foot) length of tubing requires 2.5 liters (0.67 gallons) of liquid.
+A 300 meter (1,000 foot) length of tubing requires 2.5 liters (0.67 gallons) of liquid.
 Tubes should always be filled with de-aired liquid.
-Dye, added to the new flushing fluid, can be used to indicate when the flushing is complete.
+Dye, such as red food coloring, can be added to the new flushing fluid to indicate when the flushing is complete.

 The best way to de-air a liquid is to use a Nold DeAerator (ask Geokon for more details).
 De-aired liquid is also available from Geokon in two gallon or five-gallon pressure tanks specially designed to prevent air from reaching the fluid.
 The liquid should also resist the growth of algae and should not be liable to freeze in cold climates.
 The growth of algae can be prevented by dissolving a crystal of copper sulfate in the liquid or by using commercial grade ethylene glycol solutions, which also prevent freezing.
 The use of distilled water, rather than tap water, is recommended.
-Figure 7 shows the apparatus recommended for flushing the tubes.
+The figure below shows the apparatus recommended for flushing the tubes.